Today, my friends, I return to a topic very close to my heart: photography. Photography that we love, that we enjoy and that makes us happy.

 That ‘je ne sais quoi’ that you can’t define technically.

-The other day Ben grabbed an old Sony Cybershot that I’d passed on to him some time ago, and as I watched him taking snaps of everything and anything around the house I realised that the one gift he still has that most of us lose is this: he has no preconceptions about what’s needed to take a photograph.
+The other day Ben grabbed an old Sony Cybershot that I’d passed on to him some time ago, and as I watched him taking snaps of everything and anything around the house I realised that the one gift he still has that most of us lose is this: he has no preconceptions or hesitations about ‘the right way’ to take a photograph.

 - He lay on the floor with the camera taking shots at ground level.